 You can pay in one of several ways:

 - Visa or Mastercard, however a surcharge will apply.
 We do not accept American Express

 - Wire transfer to our account.
-For UK clients we have a US$ account in the UK so this is very easy.
 Please ask for details.

 - Cashier’s cheque in US$, mailed or couriered to us.
-Post normally takes at least 10 days (from the USA) so we recommend sending via courier (e.g. Fedex) if time is tight.
+Post normally takes at least 14 days and sometimes up to 4 weeks (from the USA) so we recommend sending via courier (e.g. Fedex) if time is tight.